-If you are looking for a way to permanently remember the death of a loved one, then a black band is a great way to do so.
+In my experience, if you are looking for a way to remember the death of a loved one permanently, then a black band is a great way to do so.

 There are also some other meanings behind this tattoo, and while it is traditionally connected to death and remembrance, it does also have some other meanings, which we will explain below.

 Spiritual and Cultural Meaning

 Black is a color that has been used by people for thousands of years in tattooing, and there are various tribal designs that usually feature geometric shapes and lines that have been very popular in the past.
 There